yoavadamlab/VR-setup-for-NeuroImaging/README.md

 <img src="https://user-images.githubusercontent.com/98536980/152346599-a7af7c9b-0426-423c-9dd2-fcf7cce3f366.jpeg" width="120" height="150">

-Now the training begin and we can track the mouse preformance:
+Now, training begins and we can track the mouse preformance:

 <img src="https://user-images.githubusercontent.com/98536980/152347088-6d8f3362-81f3-4c35-bcaa-c08bd8368aa9.jpeg" width="500" height="400">

 The virmen experiment and moveforward code can be found at [`ViRmEn`](https://github.com/yoavadamlab/VR-setup-for-NeuroImaging/tree/main/ViRmEn) directory.
-After the training finished the mouse training data was saved as a csv.file and automated python script is running to preform analytics of the current training session.
-The script send summary data to the lab members emails with the curnet day data, including plots about the training history of the mouse:
+After training finished the mouse training data was saved as a csv. file and an automated python script is running to preform analytics of the current training session.
+The script sends summary data to the lab members emails with the curnet day data, including plots regarding the training history of the mouse:

 <img src="https://user-images.githubusercontent.com/98536980/152347980-54f78c41-0e4e-4b14-9f4c-53d236ccaf72.png" width="400" height="300" align="center">